Ion vs. Gas nitriding of H13 Tool Steel

 Q. I do Ferritic nitro carburising (Gas Medium NH3+lpg) process in fluidized bed furnace.
 I found scale after the process.
 The scale seems to be around 10 to 15 microns on the surface of the components.

-Please suggest me cleaning of scale on the components I tried using Hcl and phosphoric acid but the finishing does not seems good.
+Please suggest the cleaning of scale on the components; I tried using HCl and phosphoric acid but the finishing does not seems good.